 Energy Matters stocks a huge range of monocrystalline, polycrystalline and amorphous (thin film) solar panels; all from quality manufacturers, all with full warranties, all adhering to the IEC 61730 solar panel standard and all at deeply discounted prices!

-Check out our huge range of solar panels or contact our friendly team for expert advice.
 Don’t forget, you might also be eligible for solar power rebates if purchasing panels as part of a full system!